Chart Color Schemes

 Parramatta Park performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Parramatta Park's educational attainment is notably higher than broader benchmarks.
-Specifically, 30.8% of its residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
+Parramatta Park has a higher educational attainment than broader benchmarks.
+30.8% of its residents aged 15 and above have university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
 Bachelor degrees are the most common at 23.6%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 38.0% of residents holding such qualifications – advanced diplomas at 13.4% and certificates at 24.6%.
+Vocational credentials are also prominent, with 38.0% of residents holding them - advanced diplomas account for 13.4% and certificates for 24.6%.

 Frequently Asked Questions - Education